KenyeresKornel/bonnie/README.md

 ### Postgres database

 For persistence storage, the project includes a Postgres database.

-The DB runs within a docker container in a VPS.
+On the VPS (Virtual Private Server) the DB runs within a docker container.
+For using Postgres from our local development environment, see the ... section.
 In order to establish connection from developer environment requires to create own docker Postgres container.
 Once the container runs, set up the development environment is required to set up credential within application.properties file.
 As the following: